Ajinkya236/ai-analyst/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🆘 Support

 For support and questions:
 - Create an issue in the repository
-- Contact the development team
 - Check the documentation
+- Review the API documentation at http://localhost:8000/docs

+## 🎉 Acknowledgments

+- Built with Angular, Spring Boot, and Python
+- AI powered by LangGraph and OpenAI
+- UI components and styling
+- Comprehensive testing framework

 ---

-**Note:** This is a production-ready implementation of AI agents for the AI Analyst platform.
-The agents are designed to be scalable, maintainable, and easily extensible for future requirements.
+**Status**: ✅ **FULLY FUNCTIONAL** - All services running and tested **Version**: 2.2.0
+**Last Updated**: 2025-09-21